XenitAB/xenitab.github.io/docs/xks/operator-guide/getting-started.md

 First find the SP that you will use, this will depend on your Terraform config.

-There is no CLI command to create a new key so it's done through the portal.
+There is no CLI command to create a new key so it is done through the portal.

 AAD -> App registrations -> All applications -> _search for the application_ -> Certificates & secrets -> New client secret